Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 0. Have a working driver interface for the algorithms we want to replace.
 1. Have users of these algorithms call to PSA or an abstraction layer than can dispatch to PSA, but not the low-level legacy API, for all operations.
-(This is G1, and for PK, X.509 and TLS this is controlled by `MBEDTLS_USE_PSA_CRYPTO`.)
+(This is G1, and for PK, X.509 and TLS.)
 This needs to be done in the library and tests.
 2. Have users of these algorithms not depend on the legacy API for information management (getting a size for a given algorithm, etc.)
 3. Adapt compile-time guards used to query availability of a given algorithm;